micalevisk/ssh-keygen/README.md

 [![npm downloads](https://img.shields.io/npm/dt/ssh-keygen-lite.svg)](https://www.npmjs.com/package/ssh-keygen-lite)
 [![npm bundle size](https://img.shields.io/bundlephobia/minzip/ssh-keygen-lite.svg)](https://www.npmjs.com/package/ssh-keygen-lite)

-Generates a SSH key-pair.
+Generates a SSH key-pair using.

 ### Install

-1. Make sure you have [ssh-keygen](https://linux.die.net/man/1/ssh-keygen).
+1. Make sure you have [`ssh-keygen`](https://linux.die.net/man/1/ssh-keygen) installed in your machine.
 Try `$ ssh-keygen` if you aren't sure
 2. Run `npm install ssh-keygen-lite` if you're using NPM

 ### Usage

-> **TIP**: If you set a non-empty string to the env. var. `VERBOSE`, you'll enable the verbose mode.
+> **TIP**: If you set a non-empty string to the environment variable `VERBOSE`, you'll enable the verbose mode.
+> Logs from the lib are prefixed by `ssh-keygen-lie:` while logs from the binary `ssh-keygen` are emitted with the prefix `ssh-keygen:`

 ```js
 // With CommonJS